daywiss/statesync/README.md

   //set some key value
   state.set('this.is.a.deep.value','true')

-  //various ways to get the value state.get('this.is.a.deep.value') state.get(['this','is','a','deep','value']) state.get()['this']['is']['a']['deep']['value']
+  //various ways(but not exhuastive) to get a value state.get('this.is.a.deep.value') state().this.is.a.deep.value state.get(['this','is','a','deep','value'])
+  state.get()['this']['is']['a']['deep']['value']
   state('this.is.a.deep.value')